mvtta/42Cursus/README.md

 ###### Validated + ongoing projects
 ```
-0.0 libft: recode essential libc funtions -> ✅ 100%
+level -> 0.0 -> ✅ 100% -> libft: RECODE essential LIBC functions
-0.1 get_next_line: a function that reads only a line from a file -> ✅ 115%
+level -> 0.1 -> ✅ 115% -> get_next_line: a function that READS only a line FROM A FILE
-0.1 printf: recode the infamous printf function -> ✅ 100%
+level -> 0.1 -> ✅ 100% -> printf: RECODE the infamous PRINTF function
-0.1 netwhat: intro to networks -> ✅ 100%
+level -> 0.1 -> ✅ 100% -> netwhat: intro to NETWORKS
-0.2 ft_server: automation script for a lemp -> ✅ (to be graded)
+level -> 0.2 -> 🚀 ---- -> ft_server: AUTOMATION script for a LEMP w/ DOCKER
-0.2 miniRT: create a raytracing algorithm (changed tier to level 0.4) -> 🚀
+level -> 0.2 -> 🚀 ---- -> miniRT: create a RAYTRACING algorithm
-0.2 push_swap: intro to space & time complexity algorithm (impementation at 75%) -> 🚀
+level -> 0.2 -> 🚀 ---- -> push_swap: intro to space & time complexity, SORTING STACKS algorithm
 ```

 ###### About 42